blurer/notes/Arch Linux Install.md

   * set time with `timedatectl set-ntp true`
   * Partition disk
     * Identify what disk you're installing to with `fdisk -l` or `lsblk`
-    * The disk I'm installing to is /dev/sdc - replace this with your disk
+    * The disk I'm installing to is **/dev/sdc** - replace this with your disk
-    * we will need /boot, /, /home, and swap
+    * We will need /boot, /, /home, and swap
-    * drop into fdisk promtp `fdisk /dev/sdc`
+    * Drop into fdisk prompt `fdisk /dev/sdc`
-    * print partitions with `p`
+    * Print partitions with `p`
-    * delete current partitions with `d`
+    * Delete current partitions with `d`
-    * after deleting current partitions, write changes with `w`
+    * After deleting current partitions, write changes with `w`
-    * create a new partiton with `n` - we're going to create out boot partiton first
+    * Create a new partiton with `n` - we're going to create our boot partiton first
-    * press enter for the default partition number
+    * Press enter for the default partition number
-    * press enter for default first sector
+    * Press enter for default first sector
-    * for the last sector, you will select how large you want the partition to be.
+    * For the last sector, you will select how large you want the partition to be.
 I'm choosing `+550M` here since I'm using an EFI system
     * If you're prompted by a message station that the partition contains a vfat signature, press `Y` to remove it.
     * Press `n` again to create a new partition, pressing enter through the default partition number and first sector size
     * This will be the swap partition.
 I don't really know how useful this is since I have a lot of RAM and never sleep the computer.
 I'm entering `+8G` for the last sector size.